EASS-HIT-2022/menage-acquires-website/README.md

  1.Inside to the project directory with the command: cd "PROJECTDIRECTORY" 2.Run the Dockerfile with the following commands:
   ```docker build -t backend ./ -f Dockerfile```

   ```docker run -p 8000:8000 backend```

+Now the server is running and you can see this on the following url: ```http://localhost:8000/docs```

+# TESTS

+to run the tests run on the command line : `pytest`